 - Waiting (or ‘deferred’) period.
 The longer you can go without benefits, the lower the premiums.

 There are a number of definitions of being unable to work.
-It could mean you cannot do your job, which might be due to the job being quite specialised, or it could mean you cannot do any job, in which case you would have to be very poorly.
+It could mean you cannot do your current job, which might be due to the job being quite specialised, or it could mean you cannot do any job, in which case you would have to be very poorly.
 If your illness means you could do a lower paid job, the insurance may pay out a proportionate benefit related to your reduction in earnings.